 Understanding Sections

-Sections provide a simplified way to configure groups of hardware components without navigating the full layer tree.
-Instead of working through complex layer hierarchies, sections let you focus on specific areas of your controller's functionality—like camera adjustments, user buttons, or routing controls.
+Sections provide a simplified way to configure menus without having to use the tree.
+Instead of working through complex layer hierarchies, sections let you focus on specific areas of your controller's functionality - like camera adjustments, user buttons, or routing controls.

 What Are Sections?

 A Section is a named group of hardware components (buttons, encoders, faders) that belong together functionally.
-When you select a section in the configurator, only that section's components are highlighted and editable in the Section View.
+When you select a section in the configurator directly from the dropdown, only that section's components are highlighted and editable.
 This makes it easier to:

 • Focus on one functional area at a time

-• Navigate complex configurations without getting lost in the tree
+• Navigate complex configurations without needing to use the tree

 • Make changes to related controls without affecting other parts